Learn Scots: resources for adult learners

 In terms of self-learning:

-- a popular resource that people use is the Scots Language Learner book, which comes with a CD;
+- A popular resource that people use is the Scots Language Learner book, which is supplemented by a CD.

 - You can read and listen to Scots here, on SLC; at National library of Scotland’s Wee Windaes site; or at the SCOTS Corpus website.

-There is an Open University course for Scots in the final stages of development and should be available next year.
+There is an Open University course for Scots in the final stages of development which should be available soon.

 While many universities offer study in Scots language and literature through their English literature and language degrees, Glasgow University also offer an MA in Scottish literature.

 It is also possible to do an MSc by research or a PhD on a vast range of topics.
 Further information about Edinburgh postgraduate research programmes is here.

 At University of Glasgow, there is one dedicated postgraduate course in place running in Semester 2 (Introduction to Older Scots), one course starting in 2019/20 (Approaches to Scots in Text and Speech), and preparation is underway to launch an MSc in Scots Language and Literature.

 All details about the current Glasgow University MSc programmes are here.